 Generic Name: ceftizoxime

-Note: This page contains information about the side effects of ceftizoxime.
-Some of the dosage forms included on this document may not apply to the brand name Cefizox.
+Note: This document contains side effect information about ceftizoxime.
+Some of the dosage forms listed on this page may not apply to the brand name Cefizox.

 Applies to ceftizoxime: injectable powder for injection, intravenous solution

 Adverse effects may be more likely or more severe in patients with renal and/or liver dysfunction.[Ref]

 Ceftizoxime is generally well-tolerated.[Ref]

 A case of occupational contact dermatitis due to cephalosporin allergy has been reported in a nurse who prepared cephalosporin solutions for administration to patients.
 The dermatitis resolved after the nurse stopped preparing the solutions.[Ref]

 Hypersensitivity reactions including rash, pruritus, and fever have been reported in 1% to 5% of patients.
 Numbness and anaphylaxis have been reported in less than 1% of patients.
 Cephalosporin class antibiotics have been associated with anaphylaxis, Stevens-Johnson syndrome, erythema multiforme, and toxic epidermal necrolysis.[Ref]

 Gastrointestinal side effects have included diarrhea, nausea, and vomiting in less than 1% of patients.
 Pseudomembranous colitis has been reported in patients treated with cephalosporins.
 If diarrhea occurs and is unresponsive to discontinuation of the drug and/or standard therapy, pseudomembranous colitis should be considered.[Ref]